ramzxy/arslan/README.md

 A Python tool for balancing chemical equations, including those with ionic charges.

+## About
+This project was developed as part of coursework for the Twente Pathway College.
+It implements a mathematical approach to balance chemical equations using matrix operations and Gaussian elimination.

 ## Features

 - Balances both regular and ionic chemical equations